huskyroboticsteam/MissionControl-2020/README.md

 # Husky Robotics Mission Control
-Husky Robotics Mission Control Repo
+The app providing the user interface for operating the Husky Robotics rover remotely.

 ## Setup